couchbaselabs/Linq2Couchbase/docs/serialization-converters.md

 # Serialization Converters

+> [NOTE]
+> The documetation has been updated to reflect that the product name for N1QL has been changed to SQL++, however, the source itself may still use the name N1QL.

 ## Overview

 Some attributes may have additional decorators applied that change how they are serialized, and this can alter the behavior required when accessing these properties in queries.
-The rendered N1QL query needs to account for any differences in serialization for comparisons and more.
+The rendered SQL++ query needs to account for any differences in serialization for comparisons and more.

 As an example, by default Linq2Couchbase assumes that DateTime properties are serialized as ISO 8601 strings.
 When using the default serializer, `JsonConverter` attributes may be used to indicate that they are stored as milliseconds since the Unix epoch.
 See [Date Handling](./date-handling.md) for more information.
 In this case, conversion from string to Unix milliseconds before performing comparisons is no longer required.